 Although a tea can’t be called Darjeeling if it is not grown in the specific area of West Bengal (like Champagne) the terroir of Sikkim is every bit as good, if not better.

 The whole state is officially under organic agriculture and the garden of Temi is one of the most unspoiled we have ever encountered.
 The biodiversity is extraordinary and over 1/3 of the state is made up of Khangchendzonga National Park.
 The garden is nestled high in the lush green foothills of the Eastern Himalayas.
 On a clear day you can see Kangchenjunga, the highest peak in India and third highest on Earth.

-Rajah is concerned with protecting the unique ecosystem and the rich variety of flora and fauna that still exist in the foothills of the Himalayas.
-You can taste this rich terroir in Rajah's tea.
+The garden is concerned with protecting the unique ecosystem and the rich variety of flora and fauna as well as the rich culture and communities of the Lepcha people who live and work among the tea.